 (If you are intending to enter a San Shou tournament you will need red and blue shorts as well as groin guard, gum shield, gloves and pads.
 Although these are not required to go to your initial classes these are items you may wish to consider purchasing – you will never be forced or expected to compete, that is totally your choice)

-Sparring Class: This is a fighter’s class, not exclusively for adults wishing to compete in full contact stand up sanctioned competitions, some people simply want to be “fighting fit”.
+Sparring Class: This is a fighter’s class, not exclusively (but typically) for adults wishing to compete in full or light contact stand up sanctioned competitions.
+Members or youth members simply wanting to be “fighting fit” are welcome.